Marginal Log-linear Parameters and their Collapsibility for Categorical Data: Collapsibility and Strict Collapsibility

-Thus (i) $\Leftrightarrow$ (ii) follows from (\ref{eq2.7}).
-Similarly, (i) $\Leftrightarrow$ (iii) follows from (\ref{eq2.8}). \end{proof} Note that a log-linear marginal model $\log p_{M}(x_{M})=\sum_{Z\subseteq M}\lambda_{Z}^{M}(x_{Z})$ is said to be hierarchical if $\lambda_{L}^{M}\neq 0\Rightarrow\lambda_{L'}^{M}\neq 0$ or equivalently $\lambda_{L'}^{M}=0\Rightarrow\lambda_{L}^{M}=0$ for $L'\subset L$.
-As shown in the example on pp. 564-565 of Vellaisamy and Vijay (2007), if one is interested in studying the association (say conditional independence) between a particular variable with other variables, then the full table can be collapsed into a marginal table with respect to MLL parameters involving that variable.
+which satisfy Condition (ii) of Theorem \ref{th2.1}.
+Hence, Table \ref{t1} can be collapsed over $X_{3}$ into a $2\times 2$ table with respect to $\lambda_{12}^{123}$. \end{example} As shown in Example 3.2 of Vellaisamy and Vijay (2007), if one is interested in studying the association (say conditional independence) between certain variables with others, then the full table can be collapsed into a marginal table with respect to ordinary log-linear parameters involving those variables as effects.
 This motivates the case for studying collapsibility with respect to more than one MLL parameter.
-Specifically, Example 3.2 of Vellaisamy and Vijay (2007)) motivates collapsibility with respect to MLL parameters having two common effects.
-The next result considers collapsibility with respect to MLL parameters having a set of common effects, and generalizes Theorems 3.2 and 3.3 of Vellaisamy and Vijay (2007) for ordinary log-linear parameters. \begin{theorem} Let $L\subseteq M\subset N\subseteq V$.
-A $|N|$-dimensional table $\mathfrak{X}_{N}$ is collapsible (over $N\backslash M$) into a $|M|$-dimensional table $\mathfrak{X}_{M}$ with respect to the set $C_{S}=\{\lambda_{A}^{N}|S\subseteq A\subseteq L\}$ of MLL parameters if and only if
+The next result provides a necessary and sufficient condition for collapsibility with respect to a collection of MLL parameters having a set of common effects. \begin{theorem} Let $\emptyset\neq L\subseteq M\subset N$.
+A table $\mathfrak{X}_{N}$ is collapsible over $N\backslash M$ into the table $\mathfrak{X}_{M}$ with respect to the set $C_{S}=\{\lambda_{A}^{N}|S\subseteq A\subseteq L\}$ of MLL parameters if and only if